-If bearing replacement is required, remove the outboard bearing retaining ring (21) and use a bearing puller to remove the bearings from the shaft.
+If bearing replacement is required, remove the outboard bearing retaining ring (21) and thrust washer (26), and use a bearing puller to remove the bearings from the shaft.

 Shaft and Bearing Reassembly and Installation (Figure 4)

 Clean the bearing housing, shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
 Inspect the parts for wear or damage as necessary.